ThummaratPaklao/IGM/README.md

 **Alternative way**: This model is developed in App Designer.
 To use it with minimal coding, download **IGMAPP.mlappinstall** and follow the instructions in **Instruction for IGM App.pdf**.

+Developers who wish to extend our method should follow the instructions below.

 ## REQUIREMENTS ##
 1. **Matlab** (version R2023a or better)
 2. **Cobra Toolbox** ([Installation Guide] https://opencobra.github.io/cobratoolbox/stable/installation.html )